ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-components.md

 # Glossary of HCX components and terms
 {: #hcxclient-components}

-HCX consists of a cloud side (target/VCD Environment) and one or more clients (source).
+HCX consists of a cloud side (target or VCD environment) and one or more clients (source).
 An instance of HCX must be deployed per vCenter, even if the vCenters where HCX is deployed are linked in the same SSO domain on the client or cloud side.
 Configurations that are supported by HCX are, one-to-one, one-to-many, many-to-one, and many-to-many.

 ## Target side and client side
 {: #hcxclient-components-cloud-client-side}

-HCX has the concept of cloud side (target/VCD Environment) and client side (source).
+HCX has the concept of cloud side (target or VCD environment) and client side (source).

 - Target side - HCX Cloud Manager is pre-deployed and configured with the network and compute profiles ready for service mesh creation.
-- Client side - Any vSphere instances meeting the prerequisites for installation and operation.
+- Client side - Any vSphere instances that meet the prerequisites for installation and operation.
 The client side of HCX is the master that controls the cloud side slave instance through its vCenter web client user interface (UI) snap-in.

 ## HCX Managers
 {: #hcxclient-components-hcx-manager}